pixelatedk/predicting-VL-outbreaks/README.md

 how can we use predictive modelling and computational biology to predict future outbreaks of NTDs (Neglected Tropical Diseases) in under-resourced communities?

-Created by InViro Labs (Arya Bari, Marlene Bucher, Vicky Kuang) and advised by Dr Lindsey Fiddes and Dr. Natasha Christie
+Created by InViro Labs (Arya Bari, Marlene Bucher, Vicky Kuang) Advised by Dr Lindsey Fiddes and Dr. Natasha Christie-Holmes

 we propose a sentinel surveillance tracking system using pre-existing HIV patient care infrastructure.